stitchdata/docs/_saas-integrations/harvest-forecast/harvest-forecast-latest.md

 requirements-list:
   - item: |
-      **A Harvest ID account with access to Harvest Forecast**.
+      **A Harvest account with access to Harvest Forecast**.
 Your Harvest ID will be used to authorize the integration using OAuth.

 setup-steps:
   - title: "add integration"